ibkdizzu/DevIntProjs/5.CLIENT-SERVER/README.md

     Because both EC2 instances are located in the same local virtual network, they can communicate to each other using local IP addresses.
 Though a few things need to be done to achieve this

-    1. open mysql port 3306 on mysql server.
+    1. Open mysql port 3306 on mysql server.
 For extra security, allow access only to the specific local IP address of the mysql client

     ![alt text](images/1.Secgrp2.PNG)